dp28/guard-git/README.md

 ## Installation

+**NOTE:** This has not yet been released, so cannot be installed without cloning this repo.

-Add this line to your application's Gemfile:
+~Add this line to your application's Gemfile:~

 ```ruby
 gem 'guard-git'
 ```

-And then execute:
+~And then execute:~

     $ bundle

-Or install it yourself as:
+~Or install it yourself as:~

     $ gem install guard-git